-A <multiproperties> element acts as a container for multi-properties.
+A <multiproperties> element acts as a container for <multi> elements which combine multiple property indices into a single index.
 The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the <object> and <triangle> elements.

+The pids list enumerates property group indices in the order in which they are layered and blended.
 The pids list MUST NOT contain more than one reference to a material (base or composite).
-Likewise, the pids list MUST NOT contain more than one reference to a colorgroup (for performance reasons).
-Finally, the pids list MUST NOT contain any references to a multiproperties group.
-A producer MAY define multiple <multiproperties> containers, for instance to layer textures in a different order or to specify a different base material.
+The pids list MUST NOT contain more than one reference to a colorgroup.
+The pids list MUST NOT contain any references to a multiproperties.
+A producer MAY define multiple <multiproperties> containers, for instance to layer textures in a different order or to specify a different material.